 - They can’t pay the way they want to

 Read on to learn more, and then partner with WebFX — the agency with over 25 years of experience — for help kicking your ecommerce site back into gear.
 Just call 888-601-5359 or contact us online to get started today!
-WebFX campaigns have earned more than 12,936,451 ecommerce transactions in the last 5 years.
+WebFX campaigns have delivered more than 12,936,451 ecommerce transactions in the last 5 years

 One of the most likely reasons for someone to abandon a cart is that they get distracted.
 This would never happen in a physical store — no one’s going to forget about the physical cart in their hands while walking through the aisles — but online, all it takes is the click of a button.
 Someone could be navigating an online store at one moment, and then five seconds later, they’ve pulled up YouTube in a separate tab or closed Chrome to check social media.